tamanghawana09/Laravel/README.md

 php artisan serve
 ```
-<p>Now, the Artisan development server is started the application will be accessible in your browser at <a>http://localhost:8000</a> 🚀.
+<p>Now, the Artisan development server is started the application will be accessible in your browser at <a href="http://localhost:8000">http://localhost:8000</a> 🚀.

 <hr>
 <h3>Code with peace ✌️</h3>